mendhak/docker-unprivileged/samples/nodejs/README.md

-## Running Node JS with a rootless unprivileged user
+## Running Node JS with an unprivileged user

 The official NodeJS image conveniently comes with an unprivileged user, `node`.